How To Make a Documentary:

 If you want to learn how to make a documentary, there is no substitute for jumping right in and learning as you go.

-I came across a fantastic documentary video series by Zacuto Films that goes behind-the-scenes to document the making of a documentary called “Rising From Ashes”, a film about Rwanda’s first national cycling team.
+We came across a fantastic documentary video series by Zacuto Films that goes behind-the-scenes to document the making of a documentary called “Rising From Ashes”, a film about Rwanda’s first national cycling team.

 BTS (Behind The Scenes) Webisode 1